Bodhana Sivanandan: Chess career

 In March 2024 she was the world no. 1 under-10 girl.
 In July 2024, Sivanandan was selected for England's women's team for the 45th Chess Olympiad, in Budapest, Hungary in September.
 This made her the youngest person to ever be chosen for a full England team in any sport.
 At that Olympiad, she won her first game and followed up with two losses, two draws, and one loss.
 In November 2024, she won the top place in the Girls Under 18s category of the UK Chess Challenge.
 In 2024 she became a Woman FIDE Master.

 In July 2025, at age ten, she became the youngest chess player to earn a Woman Grandmaster norm; the previous youngest to do so was Hou Yifan as an 11-year-old in 2005.
 In August 2025, she defeated grandmaster Peter Wells in the British Chess Championship, becoming the youngest girl to defeat a grandmaster, beating Carissa Yip's record by over 6 months.
 The win also gave her the final norm needed to become a Woman International Master, making her the youngest ever to earn that title.
-She then went on to defeat the former women's world chess champion and grandmaster Mariya Muzychuk at the European Chess Club Cup in October of that year.
+She went on to defeat the former women's world chess champion and grandmaster Mariya Muzychuk at the European Chess Club Cup in October 2025.
+In November 2025, Sivanandan won the UK Women’s Blitz Championship.

+In January 2026, she had eight draws and three wins at the European Women's Rapid Championship, with a final score of 7/11, finishing in twentieth place out of 143 players in the tournament.
+In March 2026, she shared first prize at the British Women's Rapidplay Championships, and had four wins in the Reykjavik Open.
+On 1 April 2026, an update to the FIDE rankings made her Britain’s top-rated female chess player.
+In July of that year, at eleven years and four months old, she became the youngest girl to defeat a grandmaster rated over 2600, by defeating Marc’Andria Maurizzi.
+In that same month she also became the youngest girl to achieve an International Master norm, surpassing Judit Polgár’s record of doing so at age eleven years and nine months in 1988.
+In August 2026, she became the youngest ever Women's British Chess Champion, beating Trisha Kanyamarala 1½ - ½ in a rapid playoff after both players finished on 5½/9 in the main championship.
+In the 2026 Chess Olympiad in September of that year, she won her first game, against Hannah Wilson.
+In 2026 she also became a FIDE master.